 IRBO is biased towards white-collar robotics and automation companies, with perhaps a stronger focus on software than hardware applications.

-For example, IRBO invests in various cloud-focused companies such as Snowflake (SNOW) and Splunk (SPLK), which automate data processing and analysis.
+For example, IRBO invests in various cloud-focused companies such as Snowflake (SNOW), which automates data processing and analysis.

 IRBO Top Holdings:

 - Desktop Metal (DM) 1.13%

 #4.
 First Trust Nasdaq Artificial Intelligence & Robotics ETF (ROBT)